RubenRubens/SolidMonty-FreeCAD/README.md

 ## If FreeCAD alredy has a python API... why someone will use the Monty's Builder?

 Writing scripts in FreeCAD could be a little bit messy.
 Thankfully, Monty's make things simpler, more human readable and natural.
-And also keeps the geometry parametric (that's something that FreeCAD native scripting doesn't always do).
 Nevertheless, if you're into scripting in FreeCAD there are others alternatives like [cadquery](https://github.com/dcowden/cadquery) that may help.